paulbricman/autocurricula/README.md

 }
 ```

 These player "specs" can contain any kinds of fields to be employed by custom methods.
-The only requirement is for the `"gen"` field to be populated accordingly during `entry`.
-This helps identify the latest generation of players so as to only spend compute on training these.

 The sketch below implements an autocurriculum with the following logic.
 Each generation, we get a new generator and a new discriminator.
 The latest generator (discriminator) then goes to play against all past discriminators (generators).
 The autocurriculum could then be used in tandem with custom `play` functions to train models to generate (and inspect) solutions to math problems, solutions to coding puzzles, engaging stories, etc.

 ```python
 from autocurricula import AutocurriculumConfig, AutocurriculumTrainer